dellacraft/dellacraft/docs/shell/ssh_config_tips.md

-# 🔐 SSH Config Tips
+# 🔐 SSH Config Tips for macOS

 A lightweight place to keep quick notes and tips I often forget.
-This one’s about managing multiple SSH keys and GitHub accounts efficiently.
+This one’s about managing multiple SSH keys and GitHub accounts efficiently on macOS using the system Keychain.

 ---

 ## 🧭 Overview

-When you have more than one GitHub account or deploy key,
-you can tell SSH which key to use for each host by editing `~/.ssh/config`.
+When you have multiple GitHub accounts or SSH keys, you can tell SSH which key to use for each host by editing ~/.ssh/config. macOS automatically manages your SSH keys through Keychain, so you don’t have to re-enter your passphrase after every reboot.

-This prevents "Permission denied" or "wrong account" errors when pushing or pulling.

 ---